doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ## Recon

-The very first thing I'm sure you've seen is how much data is in the binary as seen in the below picture.
+The very first thing I'm sure you've noticed how much data is in the binary as seen in the picture below.
 It means that either the binary is packed and IDA is struggling to recognize pieces of the binary as code, or it is actually real data.

 <center>![ida.png](/images/breaking_ledgerctfs_ctf2_aes_whitebox_challenge/ida.png)</center>

 As we also already know that the binary hasn't been stripped, the first hypothesis is most likely wrong.
 By skimming through the code in the disassembler, nothing really stands out; everything looks healthy.
 No sign of obfuscation, code-encryption or packing of any sorts.
-Pretty sure we are looking at a pure reverse-engineering challenge at this point, smooth sailing!
+At this point we are pretty sure we are looking at a pure reverse-engineering challenge, smooth sailing!

 ## Diffusion

 The binary expects a serial as input which is a string composed of 32 hex characters, like this one: `00112233445566778899AABBCCDDEEFF`.
-Then, there is a 16 rounds loop that walks the serial character by character and builds 15 blobs of 16 bytes long each; I call them `i0`, `i1`, .., `i14` (as it's very self explanatory).
+Then, there is a loop containing 16 rounds that walks the serial character by character and builds 15 blobs, each 16 bytes long; I call them `i0`, `i1`, .., `i14` (as it's very self explanatory).
 Each round of this loop initializes one byte of every `i`'s (hence the 16 rounds).
 The current input serial byte is sent through a huge substitution box (that I called `sbx` and that it is 11534336 bytes long).
 This basically diffuses the input serial in those blobs.
-If the explanation above wasn't clear enough or something; here is what it looks like in prettyfied C code:
+If the explanation above wasn't clear enough, here is what it looks like in prettyfied C code:

 ```C
 while(Idx < 16) {